casper-network/ceps/text/0035-emergency-restarts.md

 [rationale-and-alternatives]: #rationale-and-alternatives

+### Alternative way of handling restarts

 An alternative has been suggested in [CEP 6](https://github.com/CasperLabs/ceps/blob/master/text/0006-equivocation-catastrophes.md).
 It involved restarting the network as if from scratch, and using the mechanisms created for handling genesis to apply the necessary changes to the global state.

 While the genesis already does some of the things we need (like initializing the validator set), it is designed to do that on an empty global state.
 Modifying the logic there to make it apply to non-empty states as well is a complex task and doesn't gain us anything over just using the upgrades mechanism (which has been introduced exactly for applying arbitrary changes to the global state at specific heights).

+### Alternatives for the specification of global state modifications

+Instead of specifying the key-value pairs to be written, we could use one of the following approaches, or a combination thereof:

+1. Specifying arbitrary WASM to be executed, which would result in the transforms to be applied.
+2. For some special use cases, specifying changes in other ways, eg. support for changes to the validator set to be specified using an `accounts.csv`-like file.

+Both of these approaches would indirectly generate a set of writes to the global state.
+This CEP proposes that taking a more direct approach is preferable, reducing the logic necessary to parse an upgrade point and to apply it correctly - with key-value pairs, the application will consist of just executing a bunch of writes.

 ## Prior art